litprog/litprog/lit_v3/12_sudoku.md

 In fact, it turns out that to solve this particular puzzle we need to look at only 25 possibilities and we only have to explicitly search through 9 of the 61 unfilled squares; constraint propagation does the rest.
 For the list of 95 [hard puzzles](http://magictour.free.fr/top95), on average we need to consider 64 possibilities per puzzle, and in no case do we have to search more than 16 squares.

 What is the search algorithm?
 Simple: first make sure we haven't already found a solution or a contradiction, and if not, choose one unfilled square and consider all its possible values.
-One at a time, try assigning the square each value, and searching from the resulting position.
+One at a time, try to assign the square each value, and to search from the resulting position.
 In other words, we search for a value `d` such that we can successfully search for a solution from the result of assigning square `s` to `d`.
 If the search leads to an failed position, go back and consider another value of `d`.
 This is a *recursive* search, and we call it a *[depth-first](http://en.wikipedia.org/wiki/Depth-first_search)* search because we (recursively) consider all possibilities under `values[s] = d` before we consider a different value for `s`.

 To avoid bookkeeping complications, we create a new copy of `values` for each recursive call to `search`.
 This way each branch of the search tree is independent, and doesn't confuse another branch.
 (This is why I chose to implement the set of possible values for a square as a string: I can copy `values` with `values.copy()` which is simple and efficient.
 If I implemented a possibility as a Python `set` or `list` I would need to use `copy.deepcopy(values)`, which is less efficient.)
 The alternative is to keep track of each change to `values` and undo the change when we hit a dead end.
 This is known as *[backtracking search](http://en.wikipedia.org/wiki/Backtracking_search)*.
 It makes sense when each step in the search is a single change to a large data structure, but is complicated when each assignment can lead to many other changes via constraint propagation.